Local Government Act 2000: Provisions

+Directly elected mayors

-The introduction of directly elected mayors (leaders) was the most radical innovation in the Act.
-To 2017, 53 referendums have been held, 16 of which have agreed with so resulted in an elected mayor (directly elected leader) option.
+The introduction of directly elected mayors (leaders) was the most radical innovation in the act.
+As of 2026, 55 referendums have been held, 16 of which have agreed with so resulted in an elected mayor (directly elected leader) option.
 The role of all other mayors is a charitable councillor, somewhat as a figurehead, in ceremonial occasions wearing the civic regalia and sometimes as chairman of events, usually co-opted to serve outside of their duties as councillor for one year only, the most powerful example of which is the Lord Mayor of London.
 Directly elected mayors resemble the old borough mayors of Great Britain, before reform by corporations and legislation, and some European equivalent empowered figures.

 Options for council executive forms

 The act, as amended, stipulates that the executive of a local authority must take one of the following forms: